AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceDocumentInformationType/OriginName.md

 SourceDocumentInformationType.OriginName Property
 =================================================
-AutomationML 2.1 APIGets and sets the Name of the origin of the CAEX document, e.g. the source engineering tool or an exporter software
+Gets and sets the Name of the origin of the CAEX document, e.g. the source engineering tool or an exporter software

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)